Types of Degrees Operations Management Majors Are Getting

 Online Operations Management Programs

-In 2018-2019, 243 schools offered a maintenance management program of some type.
+In the 2020-2021 academic year, 231 schools offered some type of operations management program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|